joozybrain/cypress-lunchandlearn/README.md

 When I click to sign up
 Then I should be asked to provide an email address
 And password
-And confirm my password

-Given The password and confirm password do not match Then I should be informed that the passwords don't match

-Given I have provided a valid email address and valid password And The password matches with confirm password
-When I click to create account
+Given I have provided a valid email address and valid password When I click to create account
 Then I should get a confirmation that my account was created successfully